samstoia/favorite-places/README.md

 ## Setup/Installation Requirements

-* using command line, clone githum repo by typing: git clone https://github.com/samstoia/my-first-webpage
+* using command line, clone github repo by typing: git clone https://github.com/samstoia/my-first-webpage
 * find the file on your computer
 * open the desired html file in your browser.